GuifiBaix/python-yamlns/README.md

-# namespace
+# yamlns.namespace

-An ordered dictionary whose values can be accessed as items or attributes way like Javascript Objects but with Pythonic goodies.
+An ordered dictionary whose values can be accessed either as items or as attributes, like in Javascript Objects but with Pythonic goodies.
 It has direct mapping to YAML.

 It also provides some goodies:

 - Direct mapping to YAML using `dump()` and `load()` methods.
 - There are several convenient variations from the YAML specs in the way value types are mapped between YAML and Python:
-	- Mappings (dict) are loaded as namespaces.
-Those preserve the insertion order, as they are based on odict.
+	- YAML mappings (dicts) are loaded as namespaces.
+	- Namespaces preserve the insertion order, as they are based on odict.
       This way the insertion order and the order in the original loaded file is preserved when stored.
-    - YAML floats are loaded as `Decimal` and `Decimal` objects are stored as regular This removes the lose of precision when succesive load/store cycles are alternated.
+    - YAML floats are loaded as `Decimal` and `Decimal` objects are stored as regular YAML floats.
+      This avoids losing precision when succesive load/store cycles are alternated.
-    - YAML dates are maped to an extension of date which provides formatting options as attributes.
+    - YAML dates are maped to an extension of `datetime.date` which provides formatting options as attributes.
       This enables the use of such attributes in `format` templates.
 - Tools to `format` templates with complex namespace structures.
     - Given the attribute like access `format` templates result cleaner.